SAFETAG/SAFETAG/content/adids/risk_modeling/input/case_studies.md

 1. This short exercise is not as interactive for the host organizations participants as many in this section, and as such can be more difficult for a trainee who is less comfortable lecturing to groups.

-#### B. Identifying the consequence of risks on identified process/action
+#### B. Identifying the consequence of threat on identified process/action

-This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences when certain risks occur to the process' and actions identified earlier.
+This exercise has the trainee lead the participants on a brainstorming of hypothetical consequences when certain threats occur to the process' and actions identified earlier.
 Identify the warning's, notices, status indicators, training, and policies that already exist to address these risks.

 ##### Compiled from: